Table of Contents

 Inflation Calculator for Retirement

 It’s important to factor inflation into your plans as you’re saving for retirement.
-One way to do that is using a retirement calculator, like this one from the Department of Labor, which accounts for how inflation will impact your purchasing power in the future.
+One way to do that is using a retirement calculator like this one, which accounts for how inflation will impact your purchasing power in the future.
 That calculator uses a 3% inflation rate for retirement planning, but inflation fluctuates and could be higher or lower in any given year.

 The Takeaway

 While inflation can have an impact on a retirement portfolio, there are ways to protect the purchasing power of your money over time.
-Allocating a portion of your portfolio to stocks and other investments aimed at minimizing the impact of inflation may help.
+Allocating a portion of your portfolio to stocks and other investments that may offer returns, may help reduce the impact of inflation.

 Ready to invest for your retirement?
 It’s easy to get started when you open a traditional or Roth IRA with SoFi.
 SoFi doesn’t charge commissions, but other fees apply (full fee disclosure here).